AbdellahKarani/AbdellahKarani/README.md

    - [Link to the project or code repository](https://github.com/your-username/project2)

 ### 🎓 Education:
-- Currently pursuing a degree in frontend development (Second Year)
+- Currently pursuing a degree in Computer Science at Sultan Molay Siliman Unversity (Second Year)

 ### 📧 Contact:
 - Let's collaborate!
-Feel free to reach out to me via [email address or LinkedIn profile link] to discuss frontend development or algorithmic problem-solving opportunities.
+Feel free to reach out to me via abdellahkarani@gmail.com to discuss frontend development or algorithmic problem-solving opportunities.